dylanmc/CryptoBook/src/05_enigma.rst

 In this chapter you will learn how to use a cardboard model of the Enigma that works exactly like the original.
-Then, step by step, we'll implement the Enigma in Crytpol, and use it to encode and decode messages.
+Then, step by step, we'll implement the Enigma in Cryptol, and use it to encode and decode messages.

 .. finally, we'll use Cryptol's advanced features to break the enigma code.